If you are involved in any kind of project, you’ll know that project sponsors want to see regular reports.

 However, the free template you can download below is what I used to keep upwards of 60 people informed of a big ERP project deployment.

 Large, mixed groups of stakeholders won’t want a formal project reporting template that stretches into multiple pages or many tabs.
 They want a quick overview that highlights progress is being made and what their area is going to be held accountable for during the coming week.
-This bullet-point format template provides that quick and easy communication hit.
+This project management weekly status report template provides that quick and easy communication hit.

 The template is one of a set of free project management templates you’ll find inside my resource library.
 Access the Resource Library here and I’ll message you back a link where you can download the templates.